byu-cs-236-classroom-templates/project-0/README.md

 ```bash
 ruff check .
 ```
 and see all the _problems_ that it finds.
-You'll get soemthing in your terminal that looks like
+You'll get something in your terminal that looks like

 ```bash
 src/project0/project0.py:15:3: FIX002 Line contains TODO, consider resolving the issue